kimsama/jekyll-now/_posts/2015-01-04-excel-howto.md

 Press ***Generate*** button.

+*Note:* Close excel if the spreadsheet is opened before importing.

 After generating some script files, Unity Editor starts to compile those.
 Wait till Unity ends doing compile then check the specified *Editor* and *Runtime* paths all necessary script files are correctly generated.

 In ***Editor*** folder should have contain two files: